This popular plan has been built many times showing different exterior treatments -- Plan 48-107.

-Here it is with gray stone, gray shingles, trellis over the garage, and fixed (not double-hung) dormer windows.
+Here it is, below, with gray stone, gray shingles, trellis over the garage, and fixed (not double-hung) dormer windows.

-Here it is with multi-colored stone, yellow shingles, rectangular garage doors, and pop-out window bay beside the front door -- and without the separate gable over the entry.
+Here it is, again below, with multi-colored stone, yellow shingles, rectangular garage doors, and pop-out window bay beside the front door -- and without the separate gable over the entry.

-And here it is with the interior layout switched so the two-car garage is to the left of the front door.
+And here it is yet again, below, with the interior layout switched so the two-car garage is to the left of the front door.

 Our Flexahouse Ranch House Plan